-- existing structures are inspected to ensure that they are appropriate, in a good state of repair and meet structure specifications, as outlined in the supporting documents below
+- existing structures are inspected to ensure that they are appropriate, in a good state of repair and meet structure specifications

 - where structures are found to be in disrepair it is normally the landowner's duty to repair them, and they may also be asked to replace them

 - we will refer to historical records to check if there is evidence of a structure in a specific location